Singer & Composer

 Alexandra Chernyshova is an exquisite operatic soprano with enchanted stage presence and a phenomenal composer of various kinds of music.

-Among the awards of Alexandra are Second Prize at the International Composer Competition by Isaak Dunajevskiy (Moscow, Russia, 2019);
+Among awards of Alexandra are First Prize and Second Prize at the International Composer Competition by Isaak Dunajevskiy (Moscow, Russia, year 2020 and 2019);

 Medal "For Friendship and Cooperation" and the promotion of friendly relations between Russia and Iceland (Moscow, Russian Federation, 2018), Certificate of Merit from the Commission on the Affairs of Compatriots Abroad, for a special contribution to the support of Russia, development of relations with the historical homeland, preservation of the Russian language and Russian culture( Iceland, 2019), Alexandra - the finalist of the competition "Man of the Year", the National Award (Skagafjördur, Iceland, 2007), the winner of the International Competition of opera singers (Rhodes, Greece, 2002) and the National Competition "New Names" (Kiev, Ukraine, 2002) and others.